 The Cardigan tends to have larger, more rounded ears than the Pembrokeshire breed.

 And the main difference is usually in the tail.

-Pembroke Corgis traditionally have a docked tail, whereas the Cardigan breed traditionally has a long, fox-like tail.
+Pembroke Corgis traditionally have a docked tail.
+Whereas the Cardigan breed traditionally has a long, fox-like tail.
 Some Pembrokes have a naturally short tail.

 Many modern breeders seek to keep these traditional choices, by docking or leaving their dogs’ tails in puppyhood.

-However, you might find the occasional break from tradition.
+But, you might find the occasional break from tradition.